 I love when a project has been made using a fake title.
-A method most recently used for another sequel as a movie known as The Cellar and then Valencia turned out to finally get the official title of 10 Cloverfield Lane, when the poster, trailer and worldwide release date was announced.
+A method most recently used for another sequel as a movie known as The Cellar and then Valencia turned out to finally get the official title of 10 Cloverfield Lane when the poster, trailer, and worldwide release date were announced.
 All this happened less than a month before the release.
-Even press screenings were very much a last minute thing.
+Even press screenings were very much a last-minute thing.

 No, you simply lied.
 All of you.
 And congrats, we believed you.
-Sure, many websites report rumors, but this was delivered as facts.
+Sure, many websites report rumors, but these were delivered as facts.
 And now the same websites who have seen the movie and delivered quotes for the very hyped The Woods teaser trailer are reporting on this like it’s brand new information.

 Uhh no, you were in on it all along – which you somehow also manage to brag about – and now you’re working as a glorified fluffer for this movie.

 Sorry, lies tend to bring out the more nasty side of me – just see my review of The Blackout Experiments for reference.
 Oh yeah, Kitty got claws!

 Anyway, congrats to those websites who were in on it – many are among my favorite websites.
 Not because you managed to keep some big secret, because really, you just helped build and share the lie.
 No, I want to congratulate you all on getting lots of publicity and free advertising when your quotes were used in the teaser trailer.
 And yet somehow, you also feel like you get to “break the story” and be surprised with the rest of us.
 Go figure!

 So will I watch Blair Witch?
 Of course, I will.